KingCountySAR/respond-next/README.md

 ## Configure Development Environment

 ### Install dev/build tools
+- [Node.js] (https://nodejs.org/en) 16.x or higher
 - [Yarn](https://yarnpkg.com)
-- Node.js 16.x or higher (installed with yarn)

 ### Create dev database
 Development is supported on either a local or remote MongoDB server.
 - For a local installation, it's recommended to install the [Community Server](https://www.mongodb.com/try/download/community) and [Compass UI](https://www.mongodb.com/try/download/compass).
 - For a remote DB, use [Mongo Atlas](https://www.mongodb.com/atlas/database).
 You can also use [Compass UI](https://www.mongodb.com/try/download/compass), but isn't strictly necessary.

 In your MongoDB, add a database named `respond-dev`.
-Then also add a user for that database.
-In Mongo Atlas this is done by clicking on "Database Access" from the left side bar navigation.
-Then click the "Add new database user" and give them read/write permission.
+If you're using Mongo Atlas, also add a user for that database.
+Click on "Database Access" from the left side bar navigation, then click the "Add new database user" and give them read/write permission.
 This username/password is what you'll use in your connection string below.

 #### Add Seed Data to MongoDB
 The app is multi-tenant, and matches hostnames to organizations stored in the database.
 To be able to use the application, at least one organization must be created in the database.
 Below are two documents that should allow you to get up and running.